nicktgbrown/ecommerce-pattern-library/README.md

   primary: |
     The primary color is meant to maintain the aesthetic of the bagelboi brand, which scarcely uses color.
 It often uses just black and white to maintain a simple, clean theme.
   accent: |
     The accent is just used to bring a bit more style to the site.
 It is only to be used on buttons and to highlight specific information.
+It is also often used for the hover-states of most links.
+Sale prices on items will also use this color.
   neutral: |
     The neutral color is meant to separate things like cards and specific sections from the surrounding white backgrounds.
 ---

-bagelboi brings custom designs that are both green and ethical to your doorstep through it's online store.
+bagelboi brings custom clothing designs that are both green and ethical to your doorstep through it's online store.